Saturday, November 10, 2018

 Vinification, Ageing, and Production

-After the manual harvest, the wines are vinified according to traditional Bordeaux methods, with the gradual incorporation of modern oenology technologies (temperature management, cold maceration, etc...).
-The wine is then aged between 12 to 18 months in oak barrels (depending on the quality of the vintage and the time the wine will need to arrive at desired taste and style), with a third being new barrels and two third mix of 1 and 2 years barrels.
-Bottling is done on site and the annual production varies between 80 to 90000 bottles a year.
+After the manual harvest, the wines are vinified according to traditional Bordeaux methods, gradually incorporating modern oenology technologies (temperature management, cold maceration, etc).
+The wine is then aged between 12 and 18 months in oak barrels (depending on the quality of the vintage and the time the wine will need to arrive at the desired taste and style), with a third being new barrels and two-thirds a mix of 1 and 2-year barrels.
+Bottling is done on site, and the annual production varies between 80 and 90000 bottles a year.
 Certified organic since 2015.

 Oenotourism

-To encourage people to better know the wines of the Domaine as well as the Domaine itself, a guided tour of the estate, the cellar and a walk around the whole island among the vineyard and fruit trees, followed by a tasting of the wines, is available.
+To encourage people to better know the wines of the Domaine and the Domaine itself, a guided tour of the estate, the cellar, and a walk around the whole island among the vineyard and fruit trees, followed by a tasting of the wines, is available.
 Send an email to Pierre Favarel at p.favarel@bordemer.net for more details.
-I guess the short boat trip from the river bank on the Margaux side to Margaux Island can only add for a thrilling and adventurous experience.
+I guess the short boat trip from the riverbank on the Margaux side to Margaux Island can only add to a thrilling and adventurous experience.

 -------------------------------------------------------

-So, here you are, now you can say that you too know a little more about Domaine de l'Ile Margaux.
-Well, knowing about the Domaine is a good thing, but how did the wines taste?
+So, here you are.
+Now you know a little more about Domaine de l'Ile Margaux.
+Well, learning about the Domaine is a good thing, but how did the wines taste?
 (I can hear you say...).

 Pierre Favarel of Domaine de l'Ile Margaux